 Tea culture is a part of British culture, but there’s more to teapots than leaky spouts, chipped porcelain and knitted tea warmers.
 For those of us who drink tea enough to care, we know that the functionality of the teapot – including its size, shape and material – is key to achieving the perfect cup.

-There is pleasure to be taken from the whole process of tea making, from brewing to pouring.
+There is pleasure to be taken from the whole process of tea making, from infusing to pouring.
 A teapot making bad tea is certainly not something we should aspire to as a British icon.

 What Makes the Perfect Teapot?